stephanelatil/P-Sharp-Lang/README.md

 ## Introduction

-P# is the brainchild of a software developer who understand the nuances of both Python and C#.
-It combines the readability and ease of use of Python with C#'s performance and type system.
+P# combines the readability and ease of use of Python with C#'s performance and type system.
 This unique blend allows developers to write code that is both elegant and efficient, whether they're working on complex applications or quick scripting tasks.

-The goal is to build a language for embedded devices and bare metal without having to think about memory management.
+The goal is to build a language for **embedded devices** and bare metal without having to think about memory management.
 The GC will have a small performance overhead compared to rust or C.

 **Note** that many features and some syntax quirks may change over time as this is still in early development.

 Notably the parser is being reworked from a Yacc parser to a custom parser to handle syntax sugar and reduction prioritization more robustly.
+Everything else if being thoroughly reworked for a faster compiler and added features.

 ## Key Features